Tegallalang Rice Terraces in 2026: Worth the Hype or Tourist Trap?

 Or maybe you want to make the most of your time and pack in more sights in one day.
 If that sounds like you, here are a few tours I recommend.

-Best of Central Bali: Waterfall, Elephant Cave & Rice Fields: With this tour, you’ll get to visit some of the most popular sights on the north side of Ubud, starting with a refreshing morning dip at the Tegenungan Waterfall and finishing with a sunset hike at the Tegallalang rice terraces.
+- Best of Central Bali: Waterfall, Elephant Cave & Rice Fields: With this tour, you’ll get to visit some of the most popular sights on the north side of Ubud, starting with a refreshing morning dip at the Tegenungan Waterfall and finishing with a sunset hike at the Tegallalang rice terraces.
 You’ll also get to witness woodcarving in Bali, one of the island’s most traditional crafts, and of course, stop by Goa Gajah and Tirta Empul.

-Ubud Highlights Tour: This tour combines some of Ubud’s most famous highlights, perfect if you’re spending a day in town and don’t want the hassle of planning your itinerary.
+- Ubud Highlights Tour: This tour combines some of Ubud’s most famous highlights, perfect if you’re spending a day in town and don’t want the hassle of planning your itinerary.
 You’ll start from the heart of Ubud with a walk through the Monkey Forest, stop by the Ubud Palace, visit a traditional market, and hike through the rice terraces.
 The day wraps up with a dip under Tegenungan Waterfall and a visit to the sacred Pura Tirta Empul.

-How Easy Is It to Explore?
+How Easy are the Rice Fields to Explore?

-One of the confusing things about the site is that you don’t know how far you can explore — you have to walk around and figure it out as you go.
+One of the confusing things about the site is that you don’t know how far you can explore; you have to walk around and figure it out as you go.

 On my left, I could see a tiny yellow bridge giving access to another area of the rice terraces, but I honestly couldn’t find the way to get there.
 I climbed the stair pathway twice, trying to figure it out, and finally gave up… I was about to connect with the afterlife.

 On both sides, you can see the rice terraces covering the hills, stretching further out into the distance, but you don’t know how to reach those points.
-And let’s be honest, even for someone like me who loves exploring and walking, those stairs were steep — and the humidity didn’t help at all.
+And let’s be honest, even for someone like me who loves exploring and walking, those stairs were steep, and the humidity didn’t help at all.

-Tegallalang or Jatiluwih?
-My Honest Take
+Tegallalang Vs. Jatiluwih: My Honest Take

 And if you want to do both, visit Tegallalang first.
 Trust me, after seeing Jatiluwih, Tegallalang feels a little… underwhelming.
 That’s precisely what happened to me.